messagemedia/messages-ruby-sdk/DOCUMENTATION.md

 result = messages.create_send_messages(body)
 ```

-Make sure you update the credentials and the destination number.
+#### Make sure you update the credentials and the destination number.
-Now save it as ruby file inside the "mm_ruby" folder and name the file "messagemedia".
+Now save it as a ruby file inside the "mm_ruby" folder and name the file "messagemedia".
-In case you are wondering, this is a "starter pack" code for sending a SMS to a mobile number.
+In case you haven't figured it out yet, this is a "starter pack" code for sending a message to a mobile number.

 ### 4. Running the application
 * Open your command prompt